How Much Buttercream Do I Need?

 However, it can vary based on the recipe you’re using.

-Most recipe cards list the yield at the top of the recipe card or will share it in the notes section at the bottom of the recipe card.
+Most recipe cards list the yield at the top of the recipe card or share it in the notes section at the bottom of the recipe card.

 And just like that, you’re ready to make the perfect amount of frosting!!